futuressobright/ml-engineering-projects/projects/01-text-classification/docs/quick_reference.md

 ## When Stuck
 1. Check project checklist
-2. Look at progress.md
-3. Review error message
+2. Review error message
-4. Ask for help if stuck >30 min
+3. Ask for help if stuck >30 min

-Keep this printed with your project checklist and workflow guide.